 Meet the Track Leaders

-Dr. Farnan is Professor of Medicine, Associate Dean for Medical School Education at the Pritzker School of Medicine and also an Internal Medicine hospitalist.
+Dr. Farnan is Professor of Medicine, Associate Dean for Undergraduate Medical Education at the Pritzker School of Medicine and also an Internal Medicine hospitalist.
 She received her Master's degree in Health Professions Education from the University of Illinois at Chicago and currently serves as a core faculty for for the MERITS Fellowship (Medical Education Research Innovation Teaching and Scholarship) where she teaches curriculum development and evaluation.
 Dr. Farnan's main research interests include clinical supervision of residents, teaching and evaluating handoffs, and the intersection between professionalism and digital media.

 Dr. Fromme is Professor of Pediatrics, Associate Program Director for the Pediatrics Residency Program at University of Chicago Medicine, and is a Pediatric hospitalist.
 She obtained a Master's in Health Professions Education from University of Illinois at Chicago and currently serves as core faculty for the MERITS Fellowship (Medical Education Research Innovation Teaching and Scholarship) where she teaches the theory and practice of medical education.
 Dr. Fromme's scholarly interests include how to teach residents to teach and the use of direct observation in medical education.